section-engineering-education/engineering-education/content/articles/understanding-control structures-in-c#/index.md

 ### Introduction
-In programming, some problems seem to be so difficult for one to solve, but you don't have to worry about it.
-The way one can solve a big challenge in life which seems to be more complicated is by just taking a simple move towards the solution of the problem which is the same way a computer works.
-The computer takes complex problems and then it breaks them into simpler pieces from which, functions that lead to answers take over(are implemented).
+Some issues in programming appear to be insurmountable, but you need not be concerned.
+The same way a computer works, one can overcome a large obstacle in life that appears to be more complicated by simply taking a simple step toward the solution.
+Complex problems are broken down into smaller pieces by the computer, which is then passed on to functions that provide answers (are implemented).

-To do all this work effectively, one has to understand **building blocks**.
-These building blocks will help one to make different decisions in the program since for instance, one could want to get an output that is on the positive side and ignore the negative one or he/she could want the program to re-run a specific part of the code hence there comes the need of **control structures**.
-They will help the program to take a certain path or direction since a decision will have to be made.
-So control structures will analyze the variable and choose the correct direction as per what the parameter says.
-In this article, we will get to introduce you to control structures as done above.
-Moreover, we will talk about the control statement offered in c#.
+To execute all of this work well, one must first comprehend the `building blocks`.
+These building blocks will assist one in making various decisions in the program, for example, one may like to obtain a positive result while disregarding the negative one, or one may wish for the program to re-run a certain section of the code, necessitating the use of `control structures`.
+They will assist the program in choosing a specific path or direction, as a decision will be required.
+As a result, control structures will assess the variable and select the appropriate direction based on the parameter.
+As previously stated, we will introduce you to control structures in this article.
 Furthermore, we will give various examples of each statement for a better understanding of these control structures.

+**Prerequisites**
+For better understanding, one should have the basics of building blocks from the C & C++ programming language.

 ### Table of content
 - [Selection statements](#Selection-statements)